ccs-amsterdam/middlecat-cloudflare/README.md

 ## Cat-in-the-middle authentication

-MiddleCat is an OIDC provider with a twist, designed specifically for simplifying the deployment of AMCAT.
+MiddleCat is an identity provider with a designed specifically for simplifying the deployment of AMCAT.
 It deviates a little bit from the standard OAuth2.0 / OIDC flows, in that it doesn't require clients to provide a client id and secret.
 This allows it to work out-of-the-box for any AmCAT server and client.
-The price for this is that it's not as secure as a full-featured provider like Auth0 or Keycloak, but we believe it's secure enough for the following use cases:
+The price for this is that it's not as secure as an audited OIDC identity provider, but we believe it's secure enough for the following use cases:

 - You want to try out AmCAT first without going through the hassle of setting up a full OIDC provider
 - You need a quick server for demos, tutorial or teaching
 - Your data is not super sensitive

+If you are working with sensitive data, and/or are required to meet specific compliance obligations like SOC 2, HIPAA, or ISO 27001, you should instead configure AmCAT to work with an established OIDC provider like Auth0 or Keycloak.

-## Why you shouldn't be here
+## Why you maybe shouldn't be here

 You probably don't want to set up a MiddleCat server yourself.
 If you're using AmCAT, you can use our server at https://middlecat.net.
 This does mean that you're trusting us to handle your authentication.

-But if you are working with sensitive data that requires managing your authentication yourself, we recommend using a full-featured provider like Auth0 or Keycloak, as explained in the AmCAT documentation.
+If you don't trust us (I mean, I get it...), rather than setting up your own MiddleCat server, it will often be easier and better to set up a full-featured OIDC provider like Auth0 or Keycloak.

+Running your own MiddleCat server is an edge case, where you do want a quick and easy authentication server for your own AmCAT deployments, but you don't want to use our server.

+Really, the main reason this repository is here at all is that on the off chance that I get eaten by my cats, I want to make sure that people can still run MiddleCat.

 # Installation

-MiddleCat is a NextJS app designed to be deployed on Cloudflare, which includes all the batteries and is easy to set up.
+MiddleCat is a NextJS app designed to be deployed on Cloudflare.
-It's deployed on the edge, close to your users, and you don't have to manage any servers.
-The database is a Cloudflare D1 database, which is a SQLite database in the cloud.
+Cloudflare works well for this because it's fast, cheap and easy, and includes most of the batteries you need.
-For a small server the free tier should be sufficient, and if you take the basic 5 bucks a month subscription you get a lot of extra capacity.
+For a small server the free tier should be sufficient, and if you take the basic 5 bucks a month subscription you'll have more than enough resources for a large number of users.

 ## Install dependencies